-- Eight workers are injured and a nearby town is evacuated in a 2018 hydrotreater reactor rupture, explosion and fire. - A worker is seriously injured in a 2017 hydrotreater fire that burns for two days and causes an estimated \$220 million in property damage. - A reactor hydrogen leak ignites in a 2017 hydrocracker fire that causes extensive damage to the main reactor. - A 2015 hydrogen conduit explosion throws workers against a steel refinery structure. - Fifteen workers die, and 180 others are injured, in a series of explosions when hydrocarbons flood a distillation tower during a 2005 isomerization unit restart. - A vapor release from a valve bonnet failure in a high-pressure hydrocracker section ignites in a major 1999 explosion and fire at the Chevron Richmond refinery. - A worker dies, 46 others are injured, and the community must shelter in place when a release of hydrogen and hydrocarbons under high temperature and pressure ignites in a 1997 hydrocracker explosion and fire at the Tosco (now Marathon) Martinez refinery. - A Los Angeles refinery hydrogen processing unit pipe rupture releases hydrogen and hydrocarbons that ignite in a 1992 explosion and fires that burn for three days. - A high-pressure hydrogen line fails in a 1989 fire which buckles the seven-inch-thick steel of a hydrocracker reactor that falls on other nearby Richmond refinery equipment. - An undetected vessel overpressure causes a 1987 hydrocracker explosion and fire.
+- A reactor hydrogen leak ignites in a 2017 hydrocracker fire that causes extensive damage to the main reactor. - A 2015 hydrogen conduit explosion throws workers against a steel refinery structure. - Fifteen workers die, and 180 others are injured, in a series of explosions when hydrocarbons flood a distillation tower during a 2005 isomerization unit restart. - A vapor release from a valve bonnet failure in a high-pressure hydrocracker section ignites in a major 1999 explosion and fire at the Chevron Richmond refinery. - A worker dies, 46 others are injured, and the community must shelter in place when a release of hydrogen and hydrocarbons under high temperature and pressure ignites in a 1997 hydrocracker explosion and fire at this Martinez refinery, then owned by Tosco. - A Los Angeles refinery hydrogen processing unit pipe rupture releases hydrogen and hydrocarbons that ignite in a 1992 explosion and fires that burn for three days. - A high-pressure hydrogen line fails in a 1989 fire which buckles the seven-inch-thick steel of a hydrocracker reactor that falls on other nearby Richmond refinery equipment. - An undetected vessel overpressure causes a 1987 hydrocracker explosion and fire.